SrHammerlock/SrHammerlock/README.md

 ### Glad to see you here!
-I'm a junior developer , with a base knowledge in fields like DevOps, Automation and Cloud. hardcore gamer and computer avid since really young age, looking to walk the first steps in the world of programming .
+I'm a junior developer , with a base knowledge in fields like DevOps, Automation and Cloud. hardcore gamer and computer avid since really young age.

 Currently very interested in automation processes and Cloud architectures.
 Looking forward to meet new people who share my passion and vision .